Yuss76A/Highway-to-Rent/README.md

 * Here, you can see the user stories that I previously shared, but in a more detailed form, which were developed from those initial stories.
 Up to user story number 9, they mainly focused on the backend functionalities.
 Additionally, I created stories related to the frontend, which are explicitly labeled as "front end" in the titles.
 I included these front-end stories to ensure I didn’t forget any important aspects during the development process, even if some of them might overlap with the backend stories.
 This way, I aimed to cover all the key features and avoid missing anything crucial while building the project.

+## Design Choices

+### Fonts

+Arial, sans-serif, and Georgia were chosen as the primary fonts for the project because they are classic, widely supported, and ensure good readability across different devices and browsers.
+These fonts provide a clean and professional look, making the content easy to read and visually accessible.
+Since they are system fonts, they also help improve page load times and maintain consistency without relying on external font libraries, which is beneficial for the overall performance and reliability of the website.